-The new online exhibition, Twinkle, Twinkle, Little Star, features a slideshow of images of Mr Mandela with children dating from the early 1950s right up until July 2010, including a selection of his quotes.
+The new online exhibition, Twinkle, Twinkle, Little Star, features a slideshow of images of the late Mr Mandela with children dating from the early 1950s right up until July 2010, including a selection of his quotes.

 View the Reuter's footage by clicking on this link.